zsiller38/Engineering3Cad/README.md

 ### Branching and Merging 4.4/4.5
 #### Description
-The goal of this module was to learn ho to branch and merge in an onshape document.
+The goal of this module was to learn how to branch and merge in an onshape document.
 First we created a version which a snapshot of what the design looked like at the time the version was created.
 Then we branched the document.
 This allowed us to create a seperate workplace where we could edit the prop without affecting the main version.
 Finally when we found a new prop design we were happy with we merged the branch and main document into one.
 #### Evidence
 [OnshapeDocument](https://cvilleschools.onshape.com/documents/9ec631415632a54bd51a8724/w/ca1eaa749cb375c37f0a589e/e/f706729c37f1abecf96fe64b)
 #### Image